ilkkamtk/hybridisovellukset/Week5/zustand.md

 # Zustand
 Zustand is a library for managing state in React applications.
 It is similar to Redux, but with a much simpler API and less boilerplate.
-It is also built with hooks, so you can use it in functional components without needing to use classes.
+It is a small library that is easy to learn and use.
+It is a good choice for small to medium-sized applications.

 Zustand is simple and unopinionated.
 It doesn't wrap the applications in a provider component, so you can use it in any component you like.
 You can use it with any other library you like.